-The 39,000-square-foot, two story building boasts a two-story, 3,495 square foot atrium with a 2,740 square foot ceiling skylight.
+The 39,000-square-foot, two-story building boasts a two-story, 3,495 square foot atrium with a 2,740 square foot ceiling skylight.
 It features office and meeting spaces that incorporate the latest technology.
-Instead of traditional glass and shades, all exterior openings (5,741 square feet of windows and a 2,740-square-foot skylight) consist of View Dynamic Glass, which switches from clear to several tint levels based on the sun’s position in the sky.
-The next-generation windows keep occupants comfortable 24/7, and brings in natural light without the excess heat or glare.
-The elimination of obtrusive blinds and shades also allow occupants to stay connected to the outdoors, increasing happiness, well-being and productivity.
+Instead of traditional glass and shades, all exterior openings (5,741 square feet of windows and a 2,740-square-foot skylight) consist of View Smart Glass, which switches from clear to several tint levels based on the sun’s position in the sky.
+The next-generation windows keep occupants comfortable 24/7, and bring in natural light without excess heat or glare.
+The elimination of obtrusive blinds and shades also allows occupants to stay connected to the outdoors, increasing happiness, wellbeing, and productivity.

 “We are firm in our belief that People Count.
 It’s one of our core values,” Connor said in the release.
 “The philosophy behind the building was to have an environment that’s exciting, innovative and creative.
 We wanted to build the best office facility for our associates; they make the difference in the organization.”